 Killed Off for Real: Terror, Jack from Jupiter, A-Train, Queen Maeve, Oh Father, The Homelander, Black Noir (and must of the superheroes who took part in the Coup), Love Sausage (or Vas to his friends), The Legend, Mother's Milk, Dr. Vogelbaum, The Frenchman & The Female.
 And as of Issue 71, Billy Butcher.

-Kill Them All: The only named characters to survive the series are Hughie, Starlight, Kessler(AKA Monkey), Rayner and Stillwell.
+Kill Them All: The only named characters to survive the series are Hughie, Starlight, The Deep, Kessler(AKA Monkey), Rayner and Stillwell.
 Even out of those, Rayner's nascent political career is ruined by Kessler releasing a choice piece of blackmail material provided by Hughie, and Stillwell is implied to have a breakdown after realizing that his job - turning superhumans into a marketable product - is completely hopeless.
 But the other three finally shed their Butt Monkey statuses, with Kessler relatively secure in his CIA directorship and Hughie and Starlight living Happily Ever After.

 Madness Mantra: Butcher, at the end of The Big Ride arc, repeatedly asking Jack From Jupiter"Why'd you kill me dog, Jack?" each time he stabs him.